Gort82/MWTWEval/readme.txt

 watermarking technique for relational data.
 In Proceedings of the 5th ACM Workshop on Information Hiding and Multimedia Security (pp. 111-121).

+Considering is a symmetric technique (same as SD-MW), parameters values have to be the same for both the embedding and extraction processes.

+For this case, the only requirement for embedding is to select the binary image to generate the watermark.
+On the other hand, for the extraction process, the size of the image generated from the extracted watermark (height and width of the fields) must be written.
+After extracting the signal from the watermark, the 'Enhance' button should be pressed to improve the quality of the image created.
+Next, the 'Save' button should be clicked to save the images as files for SSIM calculation in the main window.

 ***********************************************************************************************
 ***********************************          MA-NM               ******************************